-Let's discuss it a little further here, jewelry making ideas and where to find the creativity.
+Let's discuss it a little further here, jewelry making ideas and where to find the creativity for beading designs.

 Discovering your creativity in beading designs begins with how you think, what your interests are and how you view fashion.

-A repetitive repetition pattern; large, small, large, small, large, small, etc.
+A repetitive pattern; large, small, large, small, large, small, etc.

 Consider style with your beading designs.

-When you think about designing do you think in color?
+Color stimulates our senses.
+When you think about creating a design do you think in color?

+Did we say that color stimulates our senses?
 There are classes and studies and books and lectures on how colors affect our human senses.
-There are charts on what moods and emotions colors create in us.
+There are charts on what moods and emotions color create in us.

 Our birth months are represented by colored gemstones.
 Every school and sports team is represented by colors.
 A change of seasons brings about a new palette of colors.

-A little video I thought you may find useful on using a color wheel for beading designs, this may help as well with you thought process.
+A little video we thought you may find helpful on using a color wheel for beading designs and helping with your thought process.

 What type of occasions do you attend that lends itself to wear jewelry; church, work, sports events, plays, the movies, dinner out or just every day?